 Charter: Recommends and develops procedures and policies for the Academy to maintain public relations activities.
 The committee members are Michelle Braun, Robb Mapou, Michael Schoenberg, and Stephanie Towns.

 Charter: Develops recommendations for maintenance and expansion of the Academy’s publication interests.
-The committee members are Michael Chafetz, Paul Mattis, Pamela Dean, and Doug Johnson-Greene.
+The committee members are Michael Chafetz, Paul Mattis, Pamela Dean, Jerry Sweet, and Doug Johnson-Greene.

 Anita Sim, Chair